asgarciap/ttl/Readme.md

 ### Original Project

-TTLCache was forked from [wunderlist/ttlcache](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope.
+TTLCache was forked from [ReneKroon/ttlcache](https://github.com/ReneKroon/ttlcache) which in turn is a fork from  [wunderlist/ttlcache](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope.

-The main differences are:
+The main differences that [ReneKroon/ttlcache](https://github.com/ReneKroon/ttlcache) has from the original project are:

 1. A item can store any kind of object, previously, only strings could be saved
 2. Optionally, you can add callbacks too: check if a value should expire, be notified if a value expires, and be notified when new values are added to the cache